jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: ZeroDivisionError not raised

-  I change the `return statement`_ to match the expectation
+  when I change the `return statement`_ to match the expectation

   .. code-block:: python

     def divide(a, b):
         return a / b

-  and get an :ref:`AttributeError`
+  the terminal shows an :ref:`AttributeError`

   .. code-block:: python